MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/New-ADServiceAccount.md

 This parameter sets the **Name** property of the Active Directory object.
 The LDAP Display Name (**ldapDisplayName**) of this property is name.

+This name is used as sAMAccountName of the new managed service account.
+The rules for the parameter SamAccountName apply to this name.

 ```yaml
 Type: String
 Parameter Sets: (All)